masterzen/blog/_drafts/designing-a-keyboard-part3.md

 ![Crystal layer F.Cu zone](/images/uploads/2020/05/pcb-route-xtal-fcu-zone.png){: .align-center style="width: 50%"}

 This isn't complete, we should probably extend the underlying zone under the `XTAL1` and `XTAL2` MCU zone.
 First select the `F.Cu` layer, then right-click on the _Create Corner_ function to add a control point.
-Do it againg and extend the zone under the `GND`, `XTAL1` and `XTAL2` pads:
+Do it again and extend the zone under the `GND`, `XTAL1` and `XTAL2` pads:

 ![Crystal layer ground pour](/images/uploads/2020/05/pcb-route-xtal-extended-zone.png){: .align-center style="width: 50%"}

 ### Routing the power rails

 The next thing to do is to power the active components.
 It's always best to route power and ground traces before the signal traces.
-The signal traces can be moved around, they are not critical and are narrower than power traces.
+Our signal traces can be moved around, they are not critical and are narrower than power traces.

-Hopefully there's only one active component this keyboard the MCU (keyboards with leds, underglow, rotary encoder might have more than one active component).
+Hopefully there's only one active component in this keyboard the MCU (keyboards with leds, underglow rgb, rotary encoder might have more than one active component).
 The power comes from the USB port delivered directly by the host.

 The first step is to wire the USB Type-C power traces (and also the `CC1` and `CC2`).
 There are several possibilities, depending on where we want the `+5V` and `GND` to come from (since there are 2 pads with those nets on the USB connector to support both orientations).